oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 ```

 When recursion is used in programming it is terminated by a base
-condition, but an IM has no corresponding concept to terminate
+condition, but as a declarative specification an IM has no corresponding concept to terminate
 recursion.
 JADN uses "reference" relationships in situations
 where cycles occur in order to address this need.
 The method to
 define reference relationships is explained in Section&nbsp;3.3.6,
 *Links*, of the [[JADN Specification](#jadn-v10)].

-Figure 3-8 illustrates permissible and impermissible "contains"
+Figure 3-8 illustrates permissible and impermissible "collection"
 relationships, and the use of the `key` and `link` keywords
 combined with an identifier field to establish permissible
 "reference" relationships.
 The green lines show permissible